pandabear15/celestia-bot/README.md

 ### Known issues
 - Celestia's error logs are suboptimal and could provide more information or context about errors.
 - The edit embed displays attachments illogically and should display "Attachments before edit" directly after the "Before" section.
-It should also display the attachments remaining after the edit.
+It should also display the attachments remaining after the edit. **Addressed in Version 1.0.2.**
-- Currently, after a message is deleted, the message cache still lives in the internal cache, which is an unnecessary use of resources.
+- Currently, after a message is deleted, the message cache still lives in the internal cache, which is an unnecessary use of resources. **Addressed in Version 1.0.2.**
 - The bot is currently hosted locally, and is planned to be migrated to a hosting service.
 This change will occur with Version 1.1.0.

+## Version 1.0.0
+Initial release.